isytina/CareerHub/README.md

 # Job Profiling Web Portal (IMS566 Project)

 ## About This Project
-Hi!
 This is my individual project submission for the IMS566 (Advanced Web Design Development and Content Management) course.
 I built a Job Profiling web application interface to demonstrate my understanding of web design and UI/UX principles.
 The portal acts as a digital portfolio where a user can view their professional dashboard, skills, and career timeline.

 ## Features Included
 Based on the project requirements, I have included the following features: